yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The App service URL is highlighted.](media/app-service-url.png "App service URL")

-5. In the WWI Tailspin Toys web app, select **Leaderboard** from the menu.
+5. In the WideWorldImporters web app, select **Leaderboard** from the menu.

    ![READ_WRITE is highlighted on the Leaderboard page.](media/tailspin-toys-leaderboard-read-write.png "Tailspin Toys Web App")